piotr-sb/PSB_Xmas_Tree/README.md

 This little and fun project was created to bring smile to peoples face durig Xmas.

-It is a USB powered, easy to make Christmas tree with minimal number of components.
+It is USB powered, easy to make Christmas tree with minimal number of components.

 <img src="doc/assets/IMG_20211211_211406840.jpg" width="350"/>
 <img src="doc/assets/IMG_20211105_232312529.jpg" width="350"/>